 How to Use Waterfall with monday.com

-Wrike is a versatile project management software that helps improve work visibility, enables cross-departmental collaboration, and offers task automation.
-Wrike is a customizable tool that allows teams to configure its dashboards, workflows, request forms and other features to match exact project requirements including for waterfall methods.
+Wrike helps improve work visibility, enables cross-departmental collaboration, and offers task automation.
+This customizable tool allows teams to configure dashboards, workflows, request forms, and other features to match exact project requirements, including setups for Waterfall management.

 Wrike includes an interactive Gantt chart to help teams visualize plans and progress.
-It has drag-and-drop interface, intuitive timeline view, task dependencies, shareable snapshots, baseline, and critical path analysis.
-Users can share the schedule with their colleagues using a link.
-Any adjustment of assignee, dates, or duration will reflect on the chart immediately and alert the team.
-Users can also print the Gantt chart.
+Its drag-and-drop interface allows users to create and share intuitive timeline views, task dependencies, shareable snapshots, baseline, and critical path analyses.
+Any adjustment of assignee, dates, or duration will reflect on the chart immediately and alert all impacted team members.
+Of course, users can also print the Gantt chart.
 They can import data from spreadsheets, MS Project, and other project management tools.

 How to Use Waterfall with Wrike

-To set up a Waterfall workflow in Wrike, users need to first break down the project into smaller tasks that will move the team towards the project objective.
-From the Task List view, users can add all the tasks, set dates for each task, and also fill in task descriptions for better understanding of the tasks.
+To set up a Waterfall workflow in Wrike, users need to first break down the project into the smaller tasks needed to move the team towards the project objective.
+From the Task List view, users can add all the tasks, set dates for each task, and also fill in task descriptions for a better understanding of the tasks.
 Users can also set a milestone at the end of a project phase and at the end project, or set it later on.

 Users then need to switch to the Timeline view and display the tasks in a Gantt chart.
-Set dependencies by dragging a line at the end of the previous task to the beginning of the succeeding task.
+Setting dependencies is easily accomplished by dragging a line from the end of the previous task to the beginning of the next task.
 Wrike will automatically reschedule all dependency-connected tasks if a start or due date of a task changes.
-The Gantt chart will color-code the tasks to show progress update.
-It also has filters to display specific work status, task owners, dates, or other criteria.
+The Gantt chart will also color-code the tasks to show progress updates.
+It also has filters to display specific work statuses, task owners, dates, or other criteria.

 Smartsheet is a cloud-based project management platform for the whole enterprise.
 It is flexible for different use cases and departments with a variety of work views, reports, and dashboards.
 It tracks plans, tasks, resources, and schedules to allow teams using Waterfall or other project management methodologies to align work, people, and technology.